mahdikhashan/react-todo-useReducer/README.md

 ### Reducer
 And finally, we will define our logic in a reducer method.
-Passing the state object, here `todos`, and commands `action` passed as arguments.
-Don't forget to set a default value if you used swtich-case login.
+Passing the state object, here `todos`, and commands `action` are arguments.
+Don't forget to set a default value if you used swtich-case logic.
 ```javascript
 const reducer = (todos, action) => {
   switch (action.type) {